refraction-networking/water/README.md

 > Empty your mind, be formless, shapeless, like water.
 If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
 Be water, my friend.
 >
 > -- Bruce Lee

+# License

+This project is dual-licensed under both the Apache 2.0 license and the GPLv3 license.
+The license applies differently depending on how this project is used.

+- **Apache 2.0**: applies for the project itself, and all of its submodules EXCEPT examples under `watm` module.
+- **GPLv3** applies when your project uses the code from the examples provided by the `watm` module, including but not limited to when you modify and redistribute the example code, or even use it for a non-water scenario.
+However, if you decide to distribute the examples in a compiled form (i.e., the `.wasm` file), you are free to use the compiled output without a problem.

+In short, if you import `water` and `watm` module and build your own WATM out of it, you are free to use the Apache 2.0 license.
+If you redistribute the code of examples in `watm` module, you are subject to the GPLv3 license.

 ## Contents